 A lot of outdoor parties and events need tents, tables, and chairs.
 Buying all of these can cost a fortune, the average tent costing around $200 and that amount can get more expensive with size.
-Conversely, see if there are any party rental shops around you that would allow you to rent these things for a fraction of the cost.
+Conversely, see if any party rental shops around you would allow you to rent these things for a fraction of the cost.

 15. Make Your Own Decorations

 Children (and adults) love making crafts and feeling like they are a part of something.
 Take this opportunity to save a little money and spend time with your children making some of the decorations at home.
 A little glue and construction paper can go a long way!
 To save even more money while also having your child’s favorite trademarked characters, an easy way is to choose one or two items with the character (if there is a specific character theme).
 Then have the rest of the decor be a color-coordinating solid color.
 For example, choosing solid color plates and utensils* that match the themed tablecloth.

 16. Do Not Schedule Parties Around Meal Times

 Food can easily become the most expensive aspect of any party, skyrocketing the price of a budget-friendly party into the hundreds.
 If you schedule a party around 1 PM rather than noon or later in the evening most patrons will have already eaten and you could provide snacks (ex.
 Chips, pretzels, ice cream) rather than full meals.
 This would save you a decent amount of money and you could even create a DIY snack for your party-goers (Ex.
 Popcorn balls, candy bar, caramel apples).

 17. Last Balloon Standing Wins!

 Divide kids into teams of two and spread them out equidistant apart.
 Have them toss a water balloon* back and forth and with each completed toss they each take a step back.
 They keep doing that until only one team is left with their water balloon intact.